CheetahTemplate3/cheetah3/docs/users_guide/gettingStarted.rst

 Certain test failures are insignificant:

-    Python 2.3 changed the string representation of booleans, and the tests haven't yet been updated to reflect this.

     Certain tests run "cheetah" as a subcommand.
 The failure may mean the command wasn't found in your system path.
 (What happens if you run "cheetah" on the command line?)
 The failure also happens on